f4z3r/nix/README.md

 ## Technical Debt

-- Check how to notify on virus event.
 - Various nvim plugins are my own forks awaiting merging in the upstream.
 - Various nvim plugins are pinned to a version, and might want to be updated.